saltstack-formulas/carbon-relay-ng-formula/README.rst

 A saltstack formula to install and configure [carbon-relay-ng](https://github.com/graphite-ng/carbon-relay-ng), an alternative carbon-cache written in Go.

-At the moment, only Debian Stretch is supported.
+At the moment, only Debian Jessie and Stretch are supported.

 .. note::